 Applicants must meet specific EOP academic and income eligibility guidelines.
 For updated income eligibility guidelines, please see SUNY's EOP income guidelines.

 The Educational Opportunity Program admissions process considers the individual circumstances of the applicant.
-An initial review shall consist of the applicant’s grades in high school (or college grades in the case of transfer students), and their scores on the American College Test (ACT) or Scholastic Aptitude Test (SAT).
+An initial review shall consist of the applicant’s grades in high school (or college grades in the case of transfer students).
 In order to accurately assess an applicant’s academic potential and educational needs, the following information must be provided: Recommendations (ordinarily teacher or counselor), a completed copy of SUNY Geneseo's Educational Opportunity Program Information Form (EOPIF) and proof of income for the year prior to admission. (e.a., 1040 federal tax report, Social Services verification letter, Social Security award letter, etc.)

 Note: Students who are offered admission to the College through EOP are required to pay a $25 tuition deposit and a $25 housing deposit.